-The stakes are too high in terms of time and money spent to try to integrate three different software packages into a single system.
+The stakes are too high in terms of time and money spent to try to integrate three different software packages into a single system on your own.
 The software experts will be strategically important in helping you company navigate this type of sophisticated software project.

-3. Investigate ways to process your invoices and payments and connect to your accounting system using a single dashboard so everything’s easy to find, search, and execute.
+- Investigate ways to process your invoices and payments and connect to your accounting system using a single dashboardso everything’s easy to find, search, and execute.
 You don’t want to keep shifting around to different software and dashboards constantly.

 That’s a much slower process than a single-location system.
 Plus it’s lost time you could spend on more strategically valuable projects to grow your business.